top of page

 Porch Talks

-Porch talks will be given throughout the day, starting (tentatively) at 10:00 AM, highlighting some of the traditions and giving more insight into the history of watermen on Ocracoke.
+Porch talks will be given throughout the day, highlighting some of the traditions and giving more insight into the history of watermen on Ocracoke.

 Two people cut and clean fish